 Fed by the thermal energy of Kamchatka’s volcanoes, hot springs are dotted across the peninsula, particularly in the south of the peninsula.
 Many of them enjoy picturesque settings, nestled in forested alpine valleys or surrounded by towering peaks.
 The warm waters of these natural spas are rich in minerals.
 Bathing in them is said to have health benefits such as improving circulation and metabolism, nourishing the skin and providing relief from ailments such as arthritis and high blood pressure.

 Most popular hot springs in Kamchatka are Malki, Verkhne-Paratunskie, Vilyuchinskie, Nalychevo and Khodutka.
 The last one is the most beautiful and wild one it can be reached only by helicopter on the Kingdom of Brown Bears tour.
 Others hot springs are included in most Kamchatka tours, after half-day trekking and hikes.

 The hike is very long and challenging (up to 10h), however, no special skills or gear is involved.
 Usually, groups stay at the base camp at the foot of the volcano for overnight, with a training hike to Camel mountain on the first day and Avachinsky volcano ascending on the second day.
 However, this hike also can be done just in 1 day, after which you get back to the hotel and rest in the hot thermal pool.
-Check the Kamchatka Discovery tour, which includes the Avachinsky volcano ascending.
+Check the Kamchatka Discovery tour or Trekking volcanoes in Kamchatka from North to South tour, which include the Avachinsky volcano ascending.